tinko26/ao/docs/kernel/count.md

 # Hardware Counter

 The `ao_count.h` module encapsulates a hardware counter that increments continuously at a constant rate.
 The counter makes up the basis for measuring time.
-Additionally, this counter and a [corresponding interrupt](ir_alarm.md) make up the basis for [alarms](alarm.md).
+Additionally, this counter and a corresponding [interrupt](ir_alarm.md) make up the basis for [alarms](alarm.md).

-The module defines the `ao_count_t`, which is an unsigned integer that can hold a value of the hardware counter.
+The module defines the `ao_count_t` type, which is an unsigned integer that can hold a value of the hardware counter.
 Additionally, it the defines the following constants.

 The minimum and maximum value, respectively.